Rakibul10x/-Automatic-Fan-Speed-Control-According-to-Room-Temperature/README.md

 4️⃣ If the temperature drops, the fan slows down, conserving energy.
 5️⃣ If it rises, the fan speeds up—keeping you cool without manual effort!

-🌍 Why This Project Matters for the Future?
+🌍 Why This Project Matters for the Future?"
-✅ Energy Efficiency – Reducing unnecessary power consumption lowers electricity costs.
-✅ Home Automation – A step towards a fully automated and IoT-enabled smart home.
+✅ Energy Efficiency – Reducing unnecessary power consumption lowers electricity costs ✅ Home Automation – A step towards a fully automated and IoT-enabled smart home.
 ✅ Sustainability – Small optimizations in energy usage contribute to a greener planet.
 ✅ DIY-Friendly – A perfect project for makers and tech enthusiasts to learn about IoT, PWM, and smart control systems.